 - 15 Carry forwards (virements) between years are not 'automatic' and will not be routinely determined.
-Where they are determined to be necessary by the CFO, in the context of the MTFP, and are subsequently approved by the Cabinet: - Carry forward (previous year) overspending will constitute a first call on in year service budgets. - Carry forward (previous year) underspending must normally be spent in year on one-off proposals/projects usually of an 'invest to save' nature aimed at reducing on-going service pressures in future. - All internal surpluses arising from in-house trading activities/business units shall be retained for the benefit of the Council subject to any provision to do otherwise set out in the MTFP. - BCP maintained schools' balances will be treated in accordance with the provisions set out in the agreed LMS Framework.
+Where they are determined to be necessary by the CFO, in the context of the MTFP, and are subsequently approved by the Cabinet: - Carry forward (previous year) overspending will constitute a first call on in year service budgets. - Carry forward (previous year) underspending must normally be spent in year on one-off proposals/projects usually of an 'invest to save' nature aimed at reducing on-going service pressures in future. - All internal surpluses arising from in-house trading activities/business units shall be retained for the benefit of the Council subject to any provision to do otherwise set out in the MTFP. - 17 BCP maintained schools' balances will be treated in accordance with the provisions set out in the DfE Framework.as agreed and applied locally in the Scheme for Financing Schools.